-The global spring spiritual Full Moon Festival of Wesak occurs this year on Wednesday, May 10, 2017, the day of the Scorpio Full Moon and the Taurus Solar Festival.
+The global spring spiritual Full Moon Festival of Wesak, Buddha's Birthday, occurs this year on Saturday, May 7, 2020, at 6:45 am Eastern time, the day of the Scorpio Full Moon and the Taurus Solar Festival.

 In the East, Wesak is a yearly Festival commemorating the birth of Gautama Buddha, his spiritual enlightenment, and his transcendent journey beyond the manifested universe.

 In the West we celebrate Buddha's Birthday, Wesak, every year on the day of the Scorpio Full Moon, Taurus Solar Festival.

 For Westerners in general, and Theosophists in particular, the Festival of Wesak is a Global Celebration of the work being done by the Ascended Master Teachers in Spiritual Worlds and by the New Group of World Servers, often known as Lightworkers, in the physical realm on planet Earth.
 The festival is intended to celebrate the Unity of Eastern and Western mystery schools, especially Buddhism and esoteric Christianity.

 However the date of the Buddha's birthday is not fixed worldwide, in contrast to Christmas, which is always and everywhere December 25th.
 And throughout Asia, differing countries celebrate this festival on different dates, often changing every year.